reshmakumar101/ai-ethics-checker/README.md

 This project was created entirely outside of work, using personal time and resources.
 It is not affiliated with or representative of any employer, past or present.
-It is intended to support thoughtful dialogue and responsible development, not to critique or interfere with any specific system or organization.
+Its goal is to support thoughtful dialogue and practical Responsible AI—not critique or target any specific system or organization.

 ### 🧾 Prior Art Declaration

-This serves as a public record of authorship and publication of the **REFLECT AI Framework v1.0**, developed by the creator of the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).
+This README serves as a public record of authorship and publication of the **REFLECT AI Framework v1.0**, developed by the creator of the [REFLECT AI Ethics Checker GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).

 The REFLECT AI Framework is:
 - A structured, role-adaptive ethics reflection method